apocalyptech/bl3-cli-saveedit/README.md

     bl3-save-import-protobuf -h

+Alternatively, if you've got a savegame exported as JSON that you'd like to import into an existing savegame, you can do that with `bl3-save-import-json`:

+    bl3-save-import-json -h

 Finally, there's a utility which I'd used to generate my [BL3 Savegame Archive Page](http://apocalyptech.com/games/bl-saves/bl3.php).
 This one won't be useful to anyone but me, but you can view its arguments